-2. Lay out your Eucalyptus sprigs in a fan shape under the bowl.
+- Lay out the Eucalyptus sprigs in a fan shape under the bowl.
 I tried doing the longest piece in the center and two smaller even pieces on either side.

-Since these all are edible vegetables, they would be perfect for using in an after Thanksgiving vegetable stew with your leftover turkey!
+Since these all are edible vegetables, they would be perfect for using in an after Thanksgiving Turkey and Vegetable stew with your leftover turkey!